Prinex/Football-Manager-2K20/README.md

 * Now you can run the project in VS.

 3. If you choose MinGW Makefiles make sure you:
-* Run the project using mingw makfiles use 'run.sh' script file.
+* Run the project using MinGW Makefiles use 'run.sh' script file.
 * Have gcc installed, a recent version.
-* Run the .exe file is ran using the windows terminal, if not, the output will be displayed wrong, e.g., git terminal.

 ### Improvements:
 * Better dynamic allocation using smart pointers.